hemanthsai126/CIC-IDS/readme.md

 - SMS/WhatsApp should have stricter caps than email.
 - Voice should require a longer cooldown after missed calls or voicemail.
 - Customer replies should reset no-response counters but not erase compliance or daily caps.
-- Manual operator sends should count toward customer-facing frequency thresholds unless explicitly exempted.
+- Manual operator sends should not be blocked by Ben engagement frequency thresholds.

 The page should show what happens when Ben hits a threshold: